hashicorp/nomad-guides/README.md

 ## application-deployment
 This [section](https://github.com/hashicorp/nomad-guides/tree/master/application-deployment) of the repository contains instructions and gudies for deploying multiple types of application workloads with Nomad.
 These examples are not to be considered production ready but used as a means for understanding the various scheduling methods available to the Nomad scheduler.

-These examples will also examine scenarios and workloads that can benifit from integration with other HashiCorp tools and Nomad to provide a complete distributed scheduling solution.
+These examples may also examine scenarios and workloads that can benifit from integration with other HashiCorp tools and Nomad to provide a complete distributed scheduling solution.

 ## operations
 This area will contain instructions for operating Nomad.
 This includes topics such as configuring Sentinel policies, namespaces, ACLs etc.